ZueFe/baseballcz-stats/doc/installation.rst

   pip install /local/requirements.txt

 If you are installing *local* module you will need to set up Firefox webdriver.
-Please follow instruction on `Selenium <http://selenium-python.readthedocs.io/>`_ page to setup them correctly.
+Please follow the instruction on `Selenium <http://selenium-python.readthedocs.io/>`_ page to correctly set them up.
 BaseballCZ-Statistics currently doesn't support downloading via other browsers.

 Test Installation